-- (1) Net of impairment. - (2) Credit represents the weighted average of minimum rating for rated assets, the loan-to-value ratio (based on the appraised value at the time of purchase or refinancing) for non-rated commercial assets, or the FICO score for non-rated residential assets.
-Ratings provided above were determined by third party rating agencies, represent the most recent credit ratings available as of the reporting date and may not be current. - (3) Weighted average life is based on the timing of expected principal reduction on the asset. - (4) Represents non-consolidated CDO securities, excluding 8 securities with zero value, which had an aggregate face amount of \$115.5 million. - (5) Represents an equity investment in a real estate owned property.
+- (A) Net impairment. - (B) Credit represents the weighted average of minimum rating for rated assets, the loan-to-value ratio (based on the appraised value at the time of purchase or refinancing) for non-rated commercial assets.
+Ratings provided above were determined by third party rating agencies, represent the most recent credit ratings available as of the reporting date and may not be - (C) Weighted average life is based on the timing of expected principal reduction on the asset. - (D) Excludes 2 CMBS investments with zero carrying value, which had an aggregate face amount of \$10.3 million.

-- (6) Face amount of the golf investment represents the gross carrying amount, including intangibles, and excludes accumulated depreciation and amortization. - (7) Our subprime mortgage loans subject to call option are excluded from the presentation of our consolidated investment portfolio because they represent an option, not an obligation, to repurchase loans and the option is a noneconomic interest until exercised, and is offset by a liability in an amount equal to the GAAP asset on the consolidated balance sheet.
+- (E) Represents non-consolidated CDO securities, excluding 13 securities with zero value, which had an aggregate face amount of \$192.0 million. - (F) Represents an equity investment in a real estate owned property. - (G) Face amount of the golf investment represents the gross carrying amount, including intangibles, and excludes accumulated depreciation and amortization.
+Basis amount of the golf investments represents carrying value including intangibles. - (H) Our subprime mortgage loans subject to call option are excluded from the statistics because they result from an option, not an obligation, to repurchase such loans, are noneconomic until such option is exercised, and are offset by an equal liability on the Consolidated Balance Sheets.